Laps to laptops: Formula One sells its big data know-how

 MANUFACTURING PIT STOPS

-No action is too mundane for F1 to capture and analyse.
-Teams of mechanics practice changing wheels and tyres dozens of times a day, each session captured by video monitors and then studied for lessons.
+No action is too mundane for F1 to capture and analyze.
+Teams of mechanics practice changing wheels and tires dozens of times a day, each session captured by video monitors and then studied for lessons.

 This caught the eye of GlaxoSmithKline Plc, which asked McLaren to help reduce the time spent switching its toothpaste production lines.
 By standardizing materials, making the machines easier to handle and reviewing teams' performance after every batch, they cut the changeovers from 39 minutes to 15.